 To stop telemarketers from calling you, you may ask individual callers to put you on their “Do Not Call” list.
 After your request, a federal law requires the company to stop calling you.
 To stop other companies from telemarketing you, you may enroll in the National “Do Not Call” registry on the Web: www.donotcall.gov.
 Or call 888-382-1222.
 (This information has been provided by Sallie Mae.)

 With the change from Federal Stafford Loans through multiple lenders to Federal Direct Loans through the U.S. Department of Education, some borrowers are considering loan consolidation.
-Click on this link for more information.
+Click on the above link for more information.

 There are two loan repayment programs based on income: Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR).
 Both IBR and ICR provide affordable monthly payment amounts.
 Under both plans, any remaining loan balance is forgiven after 25 years, and payments made can count toward the 120 payments required for Public Service Loan Forgiveness.